Osaroigb/Bank-Account-Management-API/README.md

 3. The account types available are `savings`, `checking` and `current`

-4. The initial balance can be a number with up to 10 digits including 2 decimal places e.g. `9999999999.99`
+4. The initial balance can be a number with up to 10 digits e.g. `9999999999`

 #### Logging